NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 ## The dry-run DS structure {#dry-run-ds-structure}

-yorgos: this is for the single DS digest type.
-This section can be removed if
-        we go for the burned bit approach.
+This is only relevant for the single timeline as described in (#signaling).

 The dry-run DS record is a normal DS record with updated semantics to allow for dry-run signaling to a validating resolver.